prevueltas/blog-bundle/README.md

 BLOG BUNDLE
 ============
-Symfony Bundle which provides a simple admin panel and a set of services that can be consumed by a frontend bundle (i.e. AppBundle).
+This is a Symfony Bundle which provides a simple admin panel and a set of services that can be consumed by a frontend bundle (i.e. AppBundle).

 Installation
 ------------